Be In The Know

 Event Schedule & Logistics

-There are 13 major events planned for the 2025 Oceanfront Event Season with an anticipated attendance of 10,000 or more people per day.
+There are major events planned from spring to winter for the 2026 Oceanfront Event Season with an anticipated attendance of 10,000 or more people per day.
 These events have special traffic, parking and public safety planning needs.
 For a full list of events, visit VisitVirginiaBeach.com.
 (Note: Event details are subject to change.)
-Shamrock Marathon Weekend was held in March.
+Below is a list of remaining events for the first half of the season.

 - Locations: 17th Street, 24th Street and 31st Street parks.
 Free and open to the public.

-- Traffic: Heavy traffic expected.
-No road closures planned.
+- Traffic: No road closures planned.
+Dense crowds and traffic are expected.

 - Parking: Expect 9th Street, 25th Street and 31st Street parking garages to be at capacity.

-- Locations: 31st Street Park and on the beach between 28th and 32nd streets
+- Locations: 31st Street Park and on the beach and Boardwalk between 28th and 32nd streets

 - Parking: Expect 25th Street and 31st Street parking garages to be at capacity.